 Venables succeeds Santa Monica, Calif.-based indie shop Secret Weapon, which had added the business two years ago.

-Client spending has increased as the company has rolled out its service to more markets.
+The brand’s ad spending has increased as it has rolled out its service to more markets.
 Clearwire spent more than $30 million on ads in the first half of this year after spending about $20 million in all of last year.

 Thomas Enraght-Moony, client svp, marketing, praised Venables’ “youthful energy, strategic emphasis and track record of success.”